Morals

 never gone to school may steal from a freight car; but if he has a university

-education, he may steal the whole railroad
+education, he may steal the whole railroad.”
+What he didn’t

 add was “and get away with it”.
 Sadly, that